0xTan1319/Volume-bot-Swap-Api-Sol/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/leionion/solana-swap-api-volume-bot/issues).
+Feel free to check [issues page](https://github.com/0xTan1319/solana-swap-api-volume-bot/issues).

 ## Support

-If you have new technical questions & need support, please contact me @inscNix on Telegram.
+If you have new technical questions & need support, please contact me @shiny0103 on Telegram.